radiantlogic-devops/cloud-native-lab/docs/helm.md

 kubectl get all -n helm-lab
 ```

-You not see any fid pods, move to the next step
+You should not see any fid pods, move to the next step

 **Removing Zookeeper Deployment**